astronomer/docs/software/support.md

 ## Submit a support request on the Astronomer support portal

 If you're new to Astronomer, you'll need to create an account on the Astronomer support portal to submit a support request.
-Astronomer recommends that you use the same email address that you use to access Astro for your account.
+Astronomer recommends that you use the same email address that you use to access Astronomer Software.
 If you're working with a team and want to view support tickets created by other team members, use your work email or the domain you share with other team members for your account (for example, `@astronomer.io`).
 If your team uses more than one email domain (for example, `@astronomer.io`), contact Astronomer and ask to have the additional domains added to your organization.

 If you're an existing customer, sign in to the [Astronomer support portal](https://support.astronomer.io) and create a new support request.